fx-giant/giant-documentations/giant/embedding-giant-dashboard.md

-# Embedding Giant Dashboards
+# Embedding GIANT Dashboards or Charts

-Embedding is the basically getting the link of your dashboard so other users can see it.
+Embedding is the basically getting the link of your dashboard or chart, then using the link at a third-party location so other users can see the dashboards or charts without login to GIANT.

 There are three types of Dashboard embedding: